avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Like other bacteria, *V. cholerae* populations reproduce by cell division, with the DNA (genetic material) of descendant cells being identical to the DNA of the parent cells.
-Mutations (changes) in the DNA, are the main source of genetic variation in *V. cholerae*; these sometimes occur when DNA is being copied during cell division, but can also occur due to other types of DNA damage (e.g. due to UV radiation).
+Mutations (changes) in the DNA, are the main source of genetic variation in *V. cholerae*; these sometimes occur when DNA is being copied during cell division, but can also occur due to other types of DNA damage (e.g. due to ultraviolet (UV) radiation).

 Over evolutionary time, different clones of a species independently accumulate mutations, so they become distinguishable at the genetic level and that consider them different **lineages** (Figure 5).